tholuce/creaject/README.md

     5. import <path to template dir or url> - imports template from remote or local dir
     6. --use-defaults - if all defaults provided in config.yml then okay
     7. --path <path> - specified path to create project or inner in folder.
-    8.  validate - validate template
+    8. validate <path> - validate template

 ### Workflow: